2005

 Yes, since 2005, whether in France or in England, we have been unable to permanently bend this type of rod.
 We then suggested that curious people try the experiment in turn and publish their results in images or video (this type of experiment must be carried out with the agreement of the owner of the crops).
 Bending rapeseed “sustainably” is much more complicated than it seems.
 To date, no one has yet been able, even on a small area, to demonstrate its feasibility.
 However, someone or a team succeeded in doing so in 2005 and then in 2009 in Wiltshire in England.
 It is therefore, a priori, a phenomenon reproducible with mechanical means.
 Those who achieved the feat with these two crop circles remain well in the shadows and, it seems, did not wish to communicate their method to the numerous hoaxers who continued to ravage the fields of England.
 Being noticed in this way can be like a challenge: “Do as I do, if you can!”.

-No one has been caught making them.
+No one has ever been caught in the act of making them.

 Evolution of culture in two very distinct formations by their method of production: